chimericdream/worldofpannotia.com/src/_specific_magic_armor/darkwood-buckler.md

     spells: []
     special: []
   slot: ""
-  marketPrice: 0
+  marketPrice: 205
   marketPriceSpecial: ""
   costToCreate:
     gp: 0
     xp: 0
   costToCreateSpecial: ""
   weight: ""
-  description: ""
+  description: |
----
     This nonmagical light wooden shield is made out of darkwood.
 It has no enhancement bonus, but its construction material makes it lighter than a normal wooden shield.
 It weighs 2&#189; pounds and has no armor check penalty.
-; Price 205 gp.
+---